-Here at Code1 Community Group, we see the value in everyone, but understand that injustice and the social economical system is negatively reflected in the lives of the POC community.
-We want to be a catalyst for positive change, and since our beginning last year, we’ve been driven by the same ideas we initially founded our Non-Profit Organisation upon support, empowerment, and progress.
+Here at Code1 Community Group, we see the value in everyone, but understand that injustice and the social economical system is negatively reflected in the lives of the Black community.
+We want to be a catalyst for positive change, and since our beginning last year, we’ve been driven by the same ideas we initially founded our Non-Profit Organisation upon; support, empowerment, and progress.
 Learn more about our mission, our vision, and how we go about making the changes we want to see.

 FILMING & PERFORMING ARTS WORKSHOPS

 Getting our member's voices heard.
 Building individuals and completing Arts Awards Accreditation.
 We work alongside FOAM20 and Reel Brit Productions to make short films involving our local youth.
 We also host regular local events to showcase the emerging talent in our borough and neighbouring boroughs.
 Our workshops and events involve working closely with disadvantaged members of our communities

 RESPECTING YOUR BODY STARTS WITH WHAT YOU EAT, HOW YOU EXERCISE & WHAT YOU THINK